 I became a real estate agent when I was 22 years old.
 I was just out of college and did not know what to do with my life, but my father was an agent and I decided to try the business out.
 It was a great decision to get into real estate, but it took me a few years before I became successful in the business.
-Some might say my youth hurt me as an agent, because people don’t want to work with young agents.
+Some might say my youth hurt me as an agent because people don’t want to work with young agents.
 Honestly, I do not think my age had anything to do with my success.
-My attitude and focus was more at fault for not succeeding sooner, not people’s perception of my abilities because I was young.
+My attitude and focus were more at fault for not succeeding sooner, not people’s perception of my abilities because I was young.

-I get many questions from young readers of the blog who want to become real agents, but are worried they are too young to be taken seriously.
+I get many questions from young readers of the blog who want to become real agents but are worried they are too young to be taken seriously.
 Some of these readers are much younger than I was when I first started and I can see why they would be concerned.
 No one wants to begin a career where they have a huge disadvantage, because no one trusts them.
 Although I could see a few people being concerned with using a very young agent, I think most people are more concerned with an agent’s ability and not their age.
 I believe the self-confidence that you know what you are doing and you are working for your client’s best interests is much more important than how old you are.
 There are also advantages to being young as some buyers and sellers may feel a younger person has a better grasp on current technology and marketing trends.

 How old do real estate agents have to be to legally sell real estate?